 1. Opening Date

-The Disney Skyliner, which has more than six miles of cable, opens on Sept.
+The Disney Skyliner, which has more than six miles of cable, opened on Sept.
 29, 2019.

 2. Routes & Destinations

-You can catch the gondolas at Epcot and Hollywood Studios, in addition to the following resorts: Riviera Resort (opens on Dec.
-16, 2019), Caribbean Beach, Pop Century, and Art of Animation.
+You can catch the gondolas at Epcot and Hollywood Studios, in addition to the following resorts: Riviera Resort, Caribbean Beach, Pop Century, and Art of Animation.

 There are three different lines: